telecmi/piopiy_node_example/outbound_dialer/README.md

 # Piopiy Voice Call Example ( Outbound Dialer )

-This example shows how to make an outbound dialer call using the Piopiy package.
+This example shows how to make an outbound dialer using the Piopiy package.

 ## Steps to run the code